SaidRasinlic/AwesomeBooks/README.md

 # "Awesome books: plain JavaScript with objects"

-> This is a basic website that allows users to ADD and REMOVE books from a list.
+> This is a basic mobile & desktop website that allows users to ADD and REMOVE books from a list.

 ![screenshot](./Awesome-Books-Mobile.png) <hr/>
 ![screenshot](./Awesome-Books-Desktop.png)